Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 A vendor evaluation scorecard is used to compare vendors on the shortlist, not to build the shortlist.
 The shortlisting process comes first, and it operates differently.

 Shortlisting is a pass/fail exercise.
 It filters the vendor market down to the candidates whose platforms meet the organisation's non-functional requirements (NFRs).
-A vendor that cannot demonstrate adequate data residency controls, does not hold relevant security certifications, or cannot support the organisation's required integrations does not make the shortlist.
+A vendor that cannot demonstrate adequate data residency controls, does not hold relevant security certifications, or cannot support the organisation's defined integrations does not make the shortlist.
 Functional capability and commercial terms are not evaluated at this stage.
 NFRs are assessed first because they are the constraints that determine which vendors are viable, regardless of how capable or attractively priced their platforms may be.

 Typically, three to five vendors make the shortlist.
 Fewer than three provides insufficient comparison.
 More than five creates evaluation overhead that reduces the quality of assessment each vendor receives.